 - in a sandpit, if you have one, so your dog can dig the treats out

-- hanging on a rope's end so your dog has to jump and work for it
+- hanging on a rope's end so your dog must jump and work for it

 - in a treat ball.

-- Get your dog to play with other dogs.
+- Allow your dog to play with other dogs.
 This will help your dog learn the difference between safe and threatening situations (when barking is helpful).

 - Ask a friend or a dog sitter to look after your dog.